sragli/delay_embedding/README.md

 Elixir module for computing delay embedding of time series data.

+Delay embedding is a technique used in dynamical systems analysis to reconstruct the state space of a system from a single time series.
+It creates a higher-dimensional representation by using time-delayed versions of the original signal.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed